 State Laws for Driving Cars Without Plates After Purchase

-All 50 states require vehicles to be registered and titled with your state’s Department of Motor Vehicles (DMV) or local transportation agency, according to the National Conference of State Legislatures.
-To prove registration, a license plate or plates must be attached and visible on all vehicles.
+All 50 states require vehicles to be registered and titled with your state’s Department of Motor Vehicles (DMV) or local transportation agency.
+To prove registration, you must attach a visible license plate or plates.

 While you wait for your official plates to arrive — typically by mail — you’ll need to apply for temporary plates or a temporary permit.
-Temporary plates and temporary permits can only be used for a set amount of time before you’re required to have official plates affixed to the vehicle.
+You can only use a temporary plate or permit for a set amount of time before you’re required to have official plates affixed to the vehicle.
 Time frames vary by state and are listed below.

 Buying a Used Car Without License Plates

-A licensed used car dealer will typically help you with the necessary paperwork to register the car and apply for new license plates or a license plate transfer.
-(You may decide to transfer the plates from your old car to the newer vehicle — as this is often cheaper than applying for new plates.
+A licensed used car dealer will typically help you with the necessary paperwork to register your used car and apply for new license plates or a license plate transfer.
+(You may decide to transfer the plates from your old car to the newer vehicle, as this is often cheaper than applying for new plates.
 Keep in mind that you should only transfer plates registered under your name — not someone else’s name.
 In some states, it’s illegal to operate a vehicle with someone else’s license plates.